hsouri/ResNet-ResNeXt-DenseNet/README.md

 # ResNet, ResNeXt, DenseNet

 I have implemented a simple version of ResNet, ResNeXt, DenseNet network architectures.
-You can find all networks in the Network/Network.py.
+You can find all networks in the [Code/Network/Network.py](https://github.com/hsouri/ResNet-ResNeXt-DenseNet/blob/master/Code/Network/Network.py).

-As Kanye West said:

-> We're living the future so
-> the present is our past.